 The closing ceremony dinner and presentation was also held on the evening of the fourth day.
 Darryl placed 2nd out of sit skiers division and placed 2nd overall.
 It was a great night with all the skiers celebrating a good event, having the opportunity to say goodbye and talking about preparations and regrouping in 2013 for the next Worlds in Italy.

-I would personally like to say a big thank you to Noel for preparing and organising the Australian team – it wouldn’t of happened without him!
+I would personally like to say a big thank you to Noel for preparing and organising the Australian team – it wouldn’t have happened without him!
 Thanks also to Kevin & Glen as they were a massive help to all of us and a quick mention and thanks to Nick Purcell who also helped out in the boat.

 2009 World Championships – Vichy, France

 “BRILLIANT” is how IWWF Disabled council described the worlds in Townsville.

 Most competitors at the 2007 World Disabled Titles in Townsville commented that it was at the most beautiful site and it was the most organised event they have ever attended.

 14 Countries and 52 competitors attended the event.